2023 Most Popular Social Work Bachelor's Degree Schools in Massachusetts

 The following schools top our list of the Most Popular Social Work Bachelor's Degree Colleges.

-Our 2023 rankings named Bridgewater State University the most popular school in Massachusetts for social work students working on their bachelor’s degree.
-Located in the suburb of Bridgewater, Bridgewater State is a public college with a moderately-sized student population.
+Our analysis found Bridgewater State University to be the most popular school for social work students who want to pursue a bachelor’s degree in Massachusetts.
+Located in the suburb of Bridgewater, Bridgewater State is a public school with a moderately-sized student population.

 Of the 82 students majoring in social work at Bridgewater State, 15% are male and 85% are female.